Sarah BerryWeb Marketing Consultant

 |Industry||Average Conversion Rate|

-3 ways to improve your average conversion rate
+5 ways to increase your conversion rate

-2. Experiment with different CTA offers
+- Experiment with different calls to action (CTAs) and offers

+Experiment with difference words or phrases to see what messaging prompts your audience to take action.
 For example, if your business offers a free trial of your software, you may compile the following offers:

 - “Try it today”